 Without goals it’s hard to know what the benchmarks for success look like and understand how well you’re doing.
 Achieving small accomplishments every day feels much more manageable than a lingering to do list, so break down your short-term and long-term goals into action-oriented tasks.

 Once you’ve set goals, track them consistently.
 At the very least you should review larger company goals and finances quarterly.
-It’s important to commit — and recommit — to goals, even though sometimes you may need to pivot to find success.
+For this, utilizing digital forecasting tools such as those offered by Synario could help create a more comprehensive financial model and growth plan for your business.
+It’s important to commit – and recommit – to goals, even though sometimes you may need to pivot to find success.

 Rely on your support system